Many or all companies we feature compensate us. Compensation and editorial

 What is a personal loan?

-A personal loan is a type of installment loan that you can use for a variety of purposes.
-When you get approved for a personal loan, you’ll receive your proceeds in a lump sum, less any upfront fees.
-Then, you’ll make equal monthly payments for a set period.
+A personal loan is a type of installment loan you can use for a variety of purposes.
+When you’re approved for a personal loan, you’ll get your proceeds in a lump sum, minus any upfront fees.
+Then you’ll make equal monthly payments for a set period.

 Depending on the lender, you can borrow between $500 and $100,000, and repayment terms often range from one to seven years.
 Unlike credit cards, personal loans typically offer fixed interest rates, meaning your rate and the monthly payment will stay the same for the life of the loan.

-Personal loans can be broadly divided into two categories: unsecured and secured personal loans.
-Here are the key differences:
+Personal loans fall into two general categories: unsecured and secured.
+Here are the main differences:

-Available to borrowers with any credit score, including good credit, fair credit, and bad credit; bad-credit personal loans typically come with high interest rates, hefty fees, and shorter repayment termsGenerally easier to qualify for a secured personal loan, especially if you don’t have good credit.
+Available to borrowers with a range of credit scoresCan be easier to qualify for a secured personal loan if you don’t have good credit.

-Tend to have higher interest rates, but if you have excellent credit, you can still qualify for a single-digit interest rateTypically have lower interest rates than unsecured personal loans
+Tend to have higher interest rates, but lower rates are available with excellent creditTypically have lower interest rates than unsecured

 If you default, no collateral is seized, but the lender may seek other ways to collect, including filing a lawsuit against youIf you default, the lender can seize your collateral and use it to recoup the remaining loan balance